yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-amplify-central-1.md

 linkTitle: Prepare AMPLIFY Central
 draft: false
 weight: 10
-description: Learn how to virtualize Axway API Gateway within AMPLIFY Central by using an environment.
+description: Learn how to virtualize AWS API Gateway within AMPLIFY Central by using an environment.
 Secure the connection between AMPLIFY Central and the agents by using a Service Account.
 ---

 ## Before you start